 I would have really liked to have found said lace as a window panel or veil at a garage sale so I could have bought it used.
-That would make my crunchy-green heart very happy.
+Reusing existing lace instead of buying new would make my crunchy-green heart very happy.

 But everything I saw was either too heavy or had way too much pattern.
 So to JoAnn’s Fabrics we went.
 And I found this bundle of loveliness.
 I knew it would be perfect for my project.

 Wash the window, cut a template, cut the lace, mix up the paste, slather it on window, attach lace, slather paste on outside of lace.
 DONE.